Contrary to popular belief, not all dogs are natural swimmers. In fact, many puppies never learn to swim due to the absence of an elder dog.

 You can also check our list of best pools for dogs this year.
 Scroll down and learn some of the important basics in less than 10 minutes:

 Tips on How to Train Your Dog to Swim in a Pool

-While swimming comes naturally to some dogs, others may not be built to survive in water.
+While some dogs are naturally suited for swimming, others may not be built to survive in water.

-So, before you begin to train your pooch on how to swim in the pool with you, you will need to figure out the level of difficulty you will be dealing with.
+Before you begin to train your dog to swim in the pool with you, you should consider the level of difficulty you will be facing.
 Some of the safest ways to start this journey are: